homeday-de/opsworks_ruby/docs/source/attributes.rst

 -  ``app['database'][<any other>]``

+  -  If you supply a hash, it will be put to the top level as a database connection configuration.
+This is a temporary way to specify multiple DB connections.

   - Any other key-value pair provided here, will be passed directly to the ``database.yml``

 scm